ethberry/nestjs-sqs/README.md

 ### Decorate methods

-You need to decorate methods in your NestJS providers in order to have them be automatically attached as event handlers for incoming SQS messages:
+You need to decorate methods in your NestJS controller in order to have them be automatically attached as event handlers for incoming SQS messages:

 ```ts
 @Controller()